Exact Fractional Inference via Re-Parametrization \& Interpolation between Tree-Re-Weighted- and Belief Propagation- Algorithms

 TMLR Paper2349 Authors

-07 Mar 2024 (modified: 20 Mar 2024)Under review for TMLREveryoneRevisionsBibTeXCC BY-SA 4.0
+07 Mar 2024 (modified: 13 Nov 2024)Decision pending for TMLREveryoneRevisionsBibTeXCC BY 4.0

-Abstract: Inference efforts -- required to compute partition function, $Z$, of an Ising model over a graph of $N$ ``spins" -- are most likely exponential in $N$.
-Efficient variational methods, such as Belief Propagation (BP) and Tree Re-Weighted (TRW) algorithms, compute $Z$ approximately minimizing respective (BP- or TRW-) free energy.
-We generalize the variational scheme building a $\lambda$- fractional- homotopy, $Z^{(\lambda)}$, where $\lambda=0$ and $\lambda=1$ correspond to TRW- and BP-approximations, respectively, and $Z^{(\lambda)}$ decreases with $\lambda$ monotonically.
-Moreover, this fractional scheme guarantees that in the attractive (ferromagnetic) case $Z^{(TRW)}\geq Z^{(\lambda)}\geq Z^{(BP)}$, and there exists a unique (``exact") $\lambda_*$ such that, $Z=Z^{(\lambda_*)}$.
-Generalizing the re-parametrization and the loop series approach, we show how to express $Z$ as a product, $\forall \lambda:\ Z=Z^{(\lambda)}{\cal Z}^{(\lambda)}$, where the multiplicative correction, ${\cal Z}^{(\lambda)}$, is an expectation over a node-independent probability distribution built from node-wise fractional marginals.
-Our theoretical analysis is complemented by extensive experiments with models from Ising ensembles over planar and random graphs of medium- and large- sizes.
-The empirical study yields a number of interesting observations, such as (a) ability to estimate ${\cal Z}^{(\lambda)}$ with $O(N^4)$ fractional samples; (b) suppression of $\lambda_*$ fluctuations with increase in $N$ for instances from a particular random Ising ensemble.
+Abstract: Computing the partition function, $Z$, of an Ising model over a graph of $N$ \enquote{spins} is most likely exponential in $N$.
+Efficient variational methods, such as Belief Propagation (BP) and Tree Re-Weighted (TRW) algorithms, compute $Z$ approximately by minimizing the respective (BP- or TRW-) free energy.
+We generalize the variational scheme by building a $\lambda$-fractional interpolation, $Z^{(\lambda)}$, where $\lambda=0$ and $\lambda=1$ correspond to TRW- and BP-approximations, respectively.
+This fractional scheme -- coined Fractional Belief Propagation (FBP) -- guarantees that in the attractive (ferromagnetic) case $Z^{(TRW)} \geq Z^{(\lambda)} \geq Z^{(BP)}$, and there exists a unique (\enquote{exact}) $\lambda_*$ such that $Z=Z^{(\lambda_*)}$.
+Generalizing the re-parametrization approach of \citep{wainwright_tree-based_2002} and the loop series approach of \citep{chertkov_loop_2006}, we show how to express $Z$ as a product, $\forall \lambda:\ Z=Z^{(\lambda)}{\tilde Z}^{(\lambda)}$, where the multiplicative correction, ${\tilde Z}^{(\lambda)}$, is an expectation over a node-independent probability distribution built from node-wise fractional marginals.
+Our theoretical analysis is complemented by extensive experiments with models from Ising ensembles over planar and random graphs of medium and large sizes.
+Our empirical study yields a number of interesting observations, such as the ability to estimate ${\tilde Z}^{(\lambda)}$ with $O(N^{2::4})$ fractional samples and suppression of variation in $\lambda_*$ estimates with an increase in $N$ for instances from a particular random Ising ensemble, where $[2::4]$ indicates a range from $2$ to $4$.
+We also verify and discuss the applicability of this approach to the problem of image de-noising.
+Based on these experiments and the theory, we conclude that both the computation of the partition function and the computation of marginals can be efficiently performed via FBP at the optimal value of $\lambda_*$.

 Submission Length: Long submission (more than 12 pages of main content)

-Assigned Action Editor: ~Jean_Barbier2
+Assigned Action Editor: ~Florent_Krzakala1

 Submission Number: 2349